aspnet/SignalR/clients/ts/DebuggingTests.md

 You can launch all tests **in the currently open file** under the debugger in Visual Studio Code by clicking on the "Debug" tab on the left side, selecting "Jest - Current File" in the dropdown at the top and clicking the play button, or pressing F5.

 **NOTE**: Pair this with `.only` to easily debug a single test!

-## Debugging a single test

-Here, you need to actually edit the `launch.json` unfortunately.